nol166/JS-Closures/README.md

 * Navigate to [index.js](Activities/02-Stu_Lexical-Scope/Solved/index.js) and demonstrate the following:

-  * This activity starts out with a function declaration called `names` that declared a local variable called `person`
+  * This activity starts out with a function declaration called `names`, that declared a local variable called `person`

   ```js
   function names() {